 Australian actress Nicole Kidman has opened up about how the traumatic roles she has played have taken a toll on her mental health.

-The latest is HBO's psychological thriller The Undoing, in which she plays the psychiatrist wife of a man, played by British actor Hugh Grant, accused of murder.
+The latest is HBO's psychological thriller The Undoing, in which she plays the psychiatrist wife of a man accused of murder, played by British actor Hugh Grant.

-Previously, the 53-year-old actress had played an abused wife in the hit series Big Little Lies (2017 to 2019), which had similarly affected her mental state adversely.
+Previously, the 53-year-old actress had played an abused wife in hit series Big Little Lies (2017-2019), which had similarly affected her mental state adversely.

-"I went down for a week because your immune system doesn't know the difference between acting and truth when you're doing those."
+"I went down for a week because your immune system doesn't know the difference between acting and truth when you're doing those," she added.

-She has spoken openly before about her struggles with not letting her intense roles and their emotions overwhelm her in her family life.
+She had spoken openly before about her struggles with not letting her intense roles and their emotions overwhelm her in her family life.

 In an interview with WSJ.
 Magazine in March last year, she said: "Certain things penetrate psychologically in a really deep way.
 It does take a toll on my health and it takes a toll on my spirit."

-Fortunately, her husband, singer-songwriter Keith Urban, 53, and her two young daughters are "unbelievably understanding", she said, although they do not always quite understand what is going on.
+Fortunately, her husband, singer-songwriter Keith Urban, 53, and her two young daughters are "unbelievably understanding", she said, although they don't always quite understand what's going on.